-The excruciating grief we feel when harm comes to children inside schools reveals how much we trust them.
+The excruciating grief we feel when harm comes to children inside schools reveals how much we trust these them.
 We entrust schools with our innocence.
-And when that innocence is taken, as it was in Moore and Newtown, we are heartbroken.
+And when that innocence is violated, as it was in Moore and Newtown, we are heartbroken.

-It is due to this ongoing trust, this super-human expectation of schools, that teachers deserve our devotion (and dollars); but morning circles and afternoon chapter books and daily playground disputes don’t grab our attention (and pocketbooks) like stories of shielding children from bullets or collapsing walls.
+It is due to this ongoing trust, this super-human expectation of schools, that teachers deserve our devotion (and dollars); and yet morning circles and afternoon chapter books and daily playground disputes don’t grab our attention (and pocketbooks) like stories of shielding children from bullets or collapsing walls.

 No one can deny that this Nation has a big heart.

 Take Sandy Hook for instance.
 More than 800 volunteers were needed to sort through all the teddy bears, and food, and supplies, and money, and all manner of support, until they finally had to say: “No more!”
 Meanwhile, children continued to be killed by guns all over the country at (what should be) alarming rates.

 This paradox of attention reminds me of a film that I saw just before becoming a parent myself.
 “The Paper” was directed by Ron Howard, about the news industry, and there was a scene in it never left me: a charged moment between a husband and his (very, very) pregnant wife.